HKEX-listed consumer companies with global operations. Documented discounts to peers. Temporary disruptions priced as permanent impairments.

 The World's Largest Appliance Maker Trades at 6.85×.
 Midea at 12×.
 Electrolux at 14×.

-Haier Smart Home owns GE Appliances, Fisher & Paykel, and the #1 China appliance brand.
-ROIC 19.3%.
+Owns GE Appliances, Fisher & Paykel, and the number one China appliance brand.
+ROIC 19.3 percent.
 FCF CNY 17.2B.
 Net cash.
 Active buyback.
-The stock fell −26% on a weak Q4 and Liberation Day tariffs.
-EV/EBIT is 6.85× against a peer average of 11×.
-The tariff risk is unquantified — but the market priced a confirmed impairment.
+The stock fell 26 percent on a weak Q4 and an unquantified tariff headline.

 ← All analyses